HirotoKakitani/Asayake-website/readme.md

  scp -r * taiko@acsweb.ucsd.edu:~taiko/public_html<br><br>
  and on Windows, the command is: <br><br>
  pscp -r * taiko@acsweb.ucsd.edu:"public_html"<br><br>
- Notice the quotes around "public_html" when doing it on Windows, that's really important.
+ When working on Windows, the quotes around "public_html" are really important, so make sure you have those.

 </li>
 </ol>